 From your loving husband, Craig and family.

-This touching message is typical of those written on the thousands of bricks and white marble slabs used to make up the image.
-On a good day more than 1,000 people visit the site, many of whom donate money for maintenance and write messages on the purchased items for good luck and in memory of passed-away loved ones.
+This touching message is typical of those written on the thousands of bricks and white marble slabs used to make up the 30-million-baht statue.
+On a good day, more than 1,000 people visit the site, many donating money for the Phuket Big Buddha’s maintenance and to write messages on the purchased items for good luck and in memory of passed-away loved ones.

-Avoid beachwear, short skirts and T-shirts with offensive texts or images.
-If you feel you have dressed a little too daringly for a religious site you can always ask for a sarong to cover up with from the site centre, free of charge.
+As the Phuket Big Buddha is a religious site, it's considered disrespectful to arrive in beachwear, short skirts and T-shirts with offensive texts or images.
+If you feel you have dressed a little too daringly, you can always ask for a sarong to cover up with.
+It's free of charge from the site centre.

 a) Nakkerd Sea View Restaurant is located near the Big Buddha and is a nice place to chill out after visiting the site.
 The food there is reasonable in terms of taste and price and the view, of course, is wonderful.

-b) The road to Nakkerd Hills is in good condition, most parts are newly built but it has many curves and some steep climbs.
+b) The road to Nakkerd Hills is in ok condition, most of it is relatively new but some parts have been worn and damaged.
+It has many curves and some steep climbs, which less-powerful scooters can struggle with.
 Some young tourists enjoy hiking up, even though it usually takes them over an hour to reach the top.